North Korea warns NATO about ‘tragic consequences” after Russia’s criticism

 Dutch Defense Minister announced during an unannounced trip to Kyiv, Ukraine on Oct.
 6 that the Netherlands would invest 400 million Euros ($440 million) into a joint advanced drone initiative with Ukraine.

-Ksenia Larina, a former journalist for the Echo of Moscow, reported that Ildar Dadin was killed in during a battle.
+Ksenia Larina, a former journalist for the Echo of Moscow, reported that Ildar Dadin was killed in Kharkiv during a battle.

 Dutch Defense Minister Ruben Brckelmans visited Kharkiv on 6 October.